The Padar Island hike in Komodo has some of the most amazing views in Indonesia, and it’s easy to do on a day trip from the town of Labuan Bajo.

 The Komodo National Park has a confusing ticket system with a bunch of different entrance fees that you pay in a small booth at Padar.

-This ticket price is current as of 2021, but seems to go up every year.
+This ticket price is current as of 2023, but it seems to go up every year.
 I think the price is still worth it for the outstanding nature you get to see at Komodo.

 Drone Flying At Padar Island